Blog

 Does BrightStar Care of SW Fort Worth/Burleson serve clients with dementia or Alzheimer's disease?

 Yes.
-The agency provides dedicated memory care at home for clients across the spectrum of cognitive decline, from early-stage Alzheimer's to advanced dementia.
+The agency provides dedicated memory care at home for clients across the full spectrum of cognitive decline, from early-stage Alzheimer's to advanced dementia.
 Caregivers receive specialized training in dementia care, including behavioral redirection techniques, structured daily routines, and safety-focused home environment management.
-For families in Hidden Creek, Briar Meadow, and surrounding neighborhoods, in-home memory care is often a meaningful alternative to immediate memory care facility placement.
+For families in Hidden Creek, Briar Meadow, and surrounding neighborhoods, in-home memory care is often a meaningful and less disruptive alternative to immediate memory care facility placement — particularly when the client is still comfortable in their own home environment.

 Does BrightStar Care of SW Fort Worth/Burleson require long-term contracts?

-To learn more about skilled nursing and home care services in Burleson and SW Fort Worth, contact BrightStar Care of SW Fort Worth/Burleson at (817) 887-9919.
-For clinical referrals and documentation, our fax number is (972) 379-0555.
+To learn more about skilled nursing and home care services in Burleson and SW Fort Worth, contact BrightStar Care of SW Fort Worth/Burleson at 817.290.9559 or fax us at 972.379.0555.
 We are available 24/7 and offer a free in-home assessment — no contracts required.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of Burleson makes no representations or warranties regarding the accuracy or completeness of this information.